stenalrodrigues/stenalrodrigues/README.md

 ## 👨‍💻 About Me

-- 🎓 Master's in Data Science – University of Europe for Applied Sciences, Germany
+- 🎓 Pursuing Master's in Data Science – University of Europe for Applied Sciences, Germany
 - ⚙️ Bachelor's in Mechanical Engineering
 - 📊 Experience in Data Analytics and Business Analysis
 - 🐍 Working with Python for data analysis and visualization